vaibhavbuccha/Nextjs/README.md

 If we navigate directly to the page route the html file is served

 If we navigate to the page from a different route, the page is created client side using the javascript and json prefetched from the server.

+## getStaticPaths

+---

+getStaticPath Helps in generating dynamic paths with static parameters in pre-rendering.

+## getStaticProps

+---

+getStaticProps Helps in server side pre-rendering.